Betiiy/alx-system_engineering-devops/README.md

-shell redierection task 12
+shell redirection task 11
-a script that displays the 10 newest files in the current directory.
+a script that counts the number of directories and sub-directories